-Rec. no. Critical 1 / Important 2 Accepted?
-(Yes/No) Title of responsible individual Implementation date Client comments UNSOM should allocate sufficient resources to train and implement an effective performance management system to measure and report on achievements of the Women Protection Unit and measure and monitor the efficiency and effectiveness of support provided to the Federal Government of Somalia.
+Rec.
+Recommendation Critical 1 / Important 2 Implementation date Client comments UNSOM should allocate sufficient resources to train and implement an effective performance management system to measure and report on achievements of the Women Protection Unit and measure and monitor the efficiency and effectiveness of support provided to the Federal Government of Somalia.
 Yes Chief, Human Rights Protection Group March 2018 More training on developing results based work plans will be required to ensure that these when developed will ensure that an effective performance management system is in place.